jchi2241/RMA_tool/README.md

 - check if customer is in early_ship table before inserting into DB
 - validate form data client-side
 - validate form data server-side
+- GET devices from db for product list

 ####Nice to have